Velaris-Management-Group-LLC/Hub-Game-Integrations/fivem/xive-whitelist/README.md

 ## What gets sent

+Two identifiers and no others: `steam:` and `license:`.
+The resource filters the rest out before the request is built — Discord id, IP address, Xbox and Rockstar handles never leave your machine.
-The connecting player's FiveM identifier list, as-is.
-Xive reads `steam:` and `discord:` and ignores the rest.
-It never receives their name, their IP, or anything about your server.
+Xive never receives the player's name or anything about your server.

 Xive answers with whether they are allowed, a reason if not, and — if allowed — their Xive display name and role names.
 Nothing about non-members is returned.